 The number one way to prevent sexual assault is to not rape.

 - It is not just the responsibility of women to avoid sexual assault.
-That’s blaming the victim!
+That is considered blaming the victim!

 - Men and boys are also victims of assault and unwanted sexual contact.
 It can be just as traumatic for men as for women.